 - Travel Luggage

 Every traveler needs luggage.
 Depending on duration, purpose, and location, you may bring a three-piece luggage set or a carry-on.
 One of my favorite travel luggage brands is Travelers Club.
 I bought their four-piece luggage travel rose gold set early last year, and it was an excellent investment.
 The set consists of a 26” spinner suitcase, a 20” carry-on suitcase, a 10” boarding tote, and a travel kit toiletry bag.
-I like this set because, as a solo traveler, it does not require me to carry a lot of suitcases.
+I like this set because, as a solo traveler, it does not require me to carry many suitcases.
 When I traveled to New Orleans, Italy, and Greece, I only used the 20” carry-on, the boarding tote, and the travel kit toiletry bag.
-The 10” boarding tote is wide enough to fit your clothes and other necessary items and leave the heavy items likes shoes in the carry-on bag.
-Because I traveled with a carry-on in most of my recent trips, I could use the boarding tote as my carry-on and received a free checked bag for the 20” carry-on suitcases.
-When I was going for a more extended stay in D.C. and needed to use all four pieces, I quickly carried things because I hooked the boarding tote on the carry-on.
-The toiletry bag was inside the 26” spinner suitcase, allowing me to move around the airport and to my destination quickly.
-I did not need help to carry my luggage.
+The 10” boarding tote is wide enough to fit your clothes and other necessary items, and leave the heavy items like shoes in the carry-on bag.

 - Female Hygiene